Portion/Yield:Makes 8 tarts 7cm in diameter

 Onions in general are one of my favourite vegetables.
 I love all the different varieties and seldom cook without onions.
 I love the natural sweetness and flavour trapped in each variety.

+This savoury short crust pastry recipe is another trusty old friend.
+I double the recipe, divide the pastry in pieces and freeze the portion that I did not need on the day.
 Personally I cannot stand egg custards tarts that taste of over cooked scramble eggs.
 For that reason I bake the tarts at 120°C for 35 minutes.
 It might seem like a long baking time but I hope that you agree that it’s well worth the effort.